 The sources of retirement income in Canada include registered savings plans, government and workplace pension plans, and personal investment accounts.

-For an in-depth review of 3 pillars of retirement income read our retirement planning guide.
+For an in-depth review of the three pillars of retirement income, read our retirement planning guide.

 1. Registered Retirement Savings Plan (RRSP)